 The storm is gone, the rain has stopped, and the wind has subsided.
 Unfortunately, your business has sustained damage and your doors are closed to customers.
 While nobody expects this scenario, it does happen.
 Your next steps as a manager or owner are critical to getting back in business fast.
 With the right decisions,

 Isaias is currently a tropical storm with the potential to become a Hurricane impacting Florida's West Coast Businesses.
 Business interruption from Hurricanes can be detrimental and is not limited to flooding or property damage.
 Prolonged power outages, supply chain disruptions, and the evacuation of key personnel are common scenarios during major storms.
 Planning and

-With all that is happening around the world and stress due to the global pandemic, it's hard to believe hurricane season is just a few weeks away.
 The Atlantic hurricane season officially starts on June 1 and ends on November 30.
 The time to prepare for a hurricane is now, before hurricane season begins.
+Now is a great time to ensure your plans and preparations are in order and to check and re-stock your hurricane kits.
+This week we are sharing

 We all do it - we worry about things we cannot change.
 What if you didn’t have to worry as much?
 You can’t prevent disasters from happening, but you can be prepared for a disaster before it takes place by planning now.
 Wouldn’t you feel better knowing you have a plan?

 From our 2019 Florida RIMS Educational Conference Session in Naples, Florida Introduction The insurance claims process and the relationship between the insured and the insurer has changed drastically over the last 20 years.
 We are seeing more and more materially interested parties involved in the insurance claims process,

 After a hurricane or other regional disaster, the hardest-hit areas are often flooded with contractors and service providers that aren’t properly licensed or qualified to perform the work they are hired to do.
 Too many people hire the first vendor who knocks on their door because they are desperate to start the recovery process.